powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

 }
 ```

-To gather the flow result of every 400KV lines and transformers in basecase and N-k:
+To gather the flow result of every 400KV lines and transformers in base case and in post-contingency states:
 ```groovy
 for (l in network.branches) {
   if (l.terminal1.voltageLevel.nominalV >= 380 || l.terminal2.voltageLevel.nominalV >= 380) {